Understand your needs

 While Ring can be held accountable for most of these issues, users are not completely blameless either.
 People rely heavily on companies to safeguard their data, often forgetting to be cautious themselves.
 In 2019, more than 3000 Ring users’ credentials ended up online.
 They came from a credential stuffing attack, not the company’s databases.
 The hackers took username and password combinations from other breaches and used them to log into Ring accounts.
 Since people tend to use the same credentials for most of their accounts, many of those attacks were successful.

 The incident may not have occurred if Ring had any additional security protocols that inform their users about logins from unfamiliar IP addresses.
-It’s also impossible to view your account's login history to determine if someone’s been snooping around.
+It’s also impossible to view your account's login history.
+So, can tell you if someone is watching you on Ring. it's hard to say.

 Countless reports submitted by Ring users make it even harder to trust the company’s security choices.
 Some claimed they still managed to log into the app using their old password after changing it — and that’s with two-factor authentication enabled.
 Another incident involved a Reddit user who reported that his Ring doorbell was sending packets of data to China.
 The company has acknowledged the problem and promised to issue an update to resolve it.

 Ring security cameras and doorbells sound like a great solution for keeping you and your home safe.
 However, they may present other potential dangers to you and your family.
-If you plan to use them, always take the necessary precautions and never fully rely on companies to do it for you:
+If you plan to use them, learn how to secure Ring doorbell and never fully rely on companies to do it for you: